GET and TAKE – What’s the difference?

 Obtain the money – I will make an effort to get the money.
 I must do something to receive the money. – I wouldn’t say: “I will make an effort to

 take the money.”
-This use of take is more like steal. (receive [remove] something without permission) It doesn’t really fit our sentence.
+This use of take is more like steal. (steal is to receive [remove] something without permission) It doesn’t fit our sentence.

 Accept the advice – He should willingly take my advice.
 The advice is being offered to him and he should accept it.
 We wouldn’t say “If he